Asinine-Labs/Alius6502_ROM/README.md

 ## Installation

-The code is written in 6502 assembly and it's designed to compile with vasm http://sun.hasenbraten.de/vasm/.
+The code is written in 6502 assembly and it's designed to compile with vasm/vbcc: http://www.compilers.de/vasm.html

 ### **Windows**
 &nbsp;&nbsp;To get the correct executable, click "Last Release Binaries", and then click on the "vasm6502_oldstyle_Win64.zip".